A Pen, Handcuffs, and a Common-Law Marriage

 A Pen, Handcuffs, and a Common-Law Marriage (ペンと手錠と事実婚, Pen to Wappa to Jijitsu Kon) is a Japanese manga series written by Shinichi Sawaragi and illustrated by Tank Gasuyama.
 It began serialization in Hakusensha's seinen manga magazine Young Animal in December 2022.
+An anime television series adaptation produced by EMT Squared is set to premiere in January 2027.

+Plot

+Eiji Kirisame, a forty-year-old detective, solves crime with the help of a witness named Tsugumi Kuchinashi, a teenage girl who communicates through writing and drawings.
+However, Tsugumi is romantically interested in Eiji and wants to marry him.